laurencarolw/hello-world/README.md

-This repository is for practicing the GitHub flow.# hello-world My name is Lauren, and this is my GitHub.
+This repository is for practicing the GitHub flow.
+My name is Lauren, and this is my GitHub.